dentarg/auth0-blog/_posts/2018-01-11-guide-to-oauth-2-dot-0.markdown

 layout: post
 title: "Guide to OAuth 2.0"
 description: "Describing OAuth 2.0 for the masses, demystifying the technology behind this common authorization technique"
 longdescription: "Describing OAuth 2.0 for the masses, demystifying the technology behind this common authorization technique.
-Includes how OAuth enables us to enhance our online experience while limiting exposure of sensitive information and how roles help us separate the responsibilities of an OAuth requests"
+Includes how OAuth enables us to enhance our online experience while limiting exposure of sensitive information and how roles help us separate the responsibilities of OAuth requests"
 date: 2018-01-11 11:44
 category: Growth, Identity, Authentication
 is_non-tech: true